 Comprehensive Renters' Insurance for Foreign Students Studying in Japan

-This insurance program, which is managed by the Japan Educational Exchanges and Services (JEES), is designed to cover unexpected emergencies, such as fire, and to help an international student avoid unnecessarily inconveniencing his/her joint guarantor.
+This insurance program, which is managed by the Japan Educational Exchanges and Services (JEES), is designed to cover unexpected emergencies, such as fires, and to help an international students avoid unnecessarily inconveniencing his/her joint guarantor.
 To find out if you are eligible for this insurance program, please contact the school in which you are currently enrolled or will be enrolled.